 Hong Style Boxing

-The famous Shaolin style is also known in China as HONG.
-This particular style of HONG is from Shan Xi (Western Mountain0 province.
-In this case Hong means "red."
-This Shan Xi style is said to have originated a very long time ago.
-We know it was being practiced during the time of Emperor Dao Guang (1821-1851).
+We know Hong was being practiced during the time of Emperor Dao Guang (1821-1851).
 What is really outstanding about the series is that though the style is "hard" it resembles what has for centuries been the tone and pace of "real Shaolin" far more than many other supposedly representative Shaolin styles.
-The movements are energetic but sophisticated. as far as unadulterated Long Fist with the spirit and meaning of the martial preserved we rank this series being higher and more forthright than many of the other VCDs we sell as in the general Shaolin Family.
+The movements are energetic but sophisticated. as far as unadulterated Long Fist with the spirit and meaning of the martial preserved, we rank this series being higher and more forthright than many of the other items we sell as in the general Long Fist Family.
 The only problem is that are no applications.
-But as faras strong classical Kung Fu forms this new series is one of the better we've seen so far.
+But as far as strong classical Kung Fu forms this new series is one of the better presentations we have seen so far.
+Wushu tournament audiences often are pleased when they see Hong Quan demonstrated.

 Instructors included in this cooperative series are: Li Bo Qiang, Dan Shung Ming, Jiou Zhi Yun, He Zhi Cheung and Yang Xing Cang.